ozhann/reports-cli/README.md

 ### Goal of this task

-This reporting tool is made to analyze listings data to understand car market based on listing prices and attractiveness, also customer demand, and engagement with these listings.
+This reporting tool is made to analyze listings data to understand marketplace for car listings based on prices and marketshare, also customer demand, and engagement with these listings.

 Especially internal business development and marketing departments can benefit from it by adjusting Autoscout24 marketplace to make it more attractive place to connect sellers and buyers and increase traffic and engagement in a more effective manner.